QuantiModo/quantimodo-sdk-javascript/docs/VariablesApi.md

 var apiInstance = new Quantimodo.VariablesApi();

 var opts = {
-  'includeCharts': true // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
+  'includeCharts': true, // Boolean | Highcharts configs that can be used if you have highcharts.js included on the page.
 This only works if the id or name query parameter is also provided.
   'numberOfRawMeasurements': "numberOfRawMeasurements_example", // String | Filter variables by the total number of measurements that they have.
 This could be used of you want to filter or sort by popularity.
   'userId': 8.14, // Number | User's id
   'variableCategoryName': "variableCategoryName_example", // String | Limit results to a specific variable category